christianschmitz/ows/doc/specification/02-Ledger.md

 Change sets contain a list of *actions*.
 Each action requires specific permissions.
 A change set is rejected if none of its signatures has a public key with the required permissions.

-Usually change sets are only signed by a single client, but multiple signatures can be included to accomodate [group signature](https://en.wikipedia.org/wiki/Group_signature) permissions [].
+Usually change sets are only signed by a single client, but multiple signatures can be included to accomodate potential [group signature](https://en.wikipedia.org/wiki/Group_signature) permissions.

 Further change set validation consists of ensuring:
    - Uniqueness of resource names and port numbers